Timers

 You may also specify the time to wait as a string e.g. '5 seconds' or '30 minutes'.

-Important: When using timers, you should not use the Carbon::now()
+Important: When using timers, do not use Carbon::now()

-method to get the current time.
-Instead, you should use the WorkflowStub::now()
+to get the current time.
+Instead, use WorkflowStub::now()

-method, which will return the current time as seen by the workflow system.
-This is important because the actual time may not match the time as seen by your application.
+, which returns the current time as seen by the workflow system.
+This is crucial because the actual time may not match your application's system clock.